-Wandering around without any aim and doing the same job without promotion for decades will eventually evoke dissatisfaction — one way or another.
+Wandering around without any aim and doing the same job without promotion for decades will eventually lead to dissatisfaction — one way or another.
 Would you rather complain about how you haven’t moved up the career ladder for years or do something about it?

-When you set yourself a career goal, whether long-term or short-term, you feel motivated to work, enhance, and find a reason to wake up in the morning.
+When you set yourself a career goal — whether long-term or short-term — you feel motivated to work, improve, and find a reason to wake up in the morning.
 If it means leaving your job or even changing your profession completely, so be it.

-Bear in mind that you can’t just leave your job without having planned what to do next.
-For that purpose, read the section How to set your career goals successfully for more guidance.
+But, bear in mind that you can’t just leave your job without having planned what to do next.
+We’ll talk about this in more detail later in the article.

-If you are dealing with procrastination (no judgment, we all occasionally do), you may find this article useful → Dealing with procrastination: Why it happens and how to fix it
+If you are dealing with procrastination (no judgment, we all occasionally do), you may find this article useful:

 What types of career goals are there?